-While this instrument is writing the data into memory, transmission of Active Sensing (FEh) messages from the MIDI OUT connector will stop.
+While this instrument is writing the data into memory, transmission of Active Sensing (FEh) messages from the MIDI OUT connector or USB B connector will stop.

 Data dump reception procedure

 (1) Connect this instrument and the device that will receive the data dump.